Vivek09Chahal/Hotel-Management/README.md

 # Hotel-Management

+Program containg the .vscode file with configuration of clang compiler.
+The one who will try need to modify configuration.

-A program which helps you to manage rooms and all details of incoming and outgoing customers.
+This is the program which helps you to manage rooms and all details of incoming and outgoing customers.

+You can create new database
+you can update, delete, insert and display individual as well as a single user detail.

+Used 6 function
+Taking choice and customer details input from user.

-In this program we used own build C++ header files sql command to access, update, delet and insert data with library og "sqlite3.h" library and
+In this program we used own build C++  header(.h) files sql command to access, update, delet and insert data with library og "sqlite3.h" library.